muradkarakas/Sodium/README.md

 * Compile and link in `Debug` or `Release` profile with 64Bit CPU architecture.

-* If you get `library/dll file not found` message during link, please modify project settings according to database library paths.
+* If you get `library/dll file not found` error message during linkage, please modify project settings according to database library paths.

 # Sodium Debug Adaptor Protocol Development (JavaScript)